By Sean Titone

 April 2, 2018

-Sarah Shook needs this sh#% like she needs another hole in her head.
+Sarah Shook needs this shit like she needs another hole in her head.

 A self-described “vegan, bisexual, atheist mom in a country band from the South,” Shook was home-schooled and raised in an oppressively religious family in upstate New York before settling down in North Carolina.
 Her first taste of secular music during her late teenage years opened her eyes to a brand new world, and she hasn’t looked back since.
 In our recent phone conversation, she talked about how music saved her.